-Update OB1 process image cyclically

-This parameter is not relevant.

-Scan cycle monitoring time

-Here the scan cycle monitoring time in milliseconds may be set.
+- Update OB1 process image cyclically: This parameter is not relevant - Scan cycle monitoring time: Here the scan cycle monitoring time in milliseconds may be set.
 If the scan cycle time exceeds the scan cycle monitoring time, the CPU enters the STOP mode.
-Possible reasons for exceeding the time are:

-- Communication processes

-- · a series of interrupt events

-- an error in the CPU program

-Minimum scan cycle time

-This parameter is not relevant.

-Scan cycle load from Communication

-Using this parameter you can control the duration of communication processes, which always extend the scan cycle time so it does not exceed a specified length.

-If the cycle load from communication is set to 50%, the scan cycle time of OB 1 can be doubled.
-At the same time, the scan cycle time of OB 1 is still being influenced by asynchronous events (e.g. hardware interrupts) as well.

-OB85 call up at I/O access error

-The preset reaction of the CPU may be changed to an I/O access error that occurs during the update of the process image by the system.

-The VIPA CPU is preset such that OB 85 is not called if an I/O access error occurs and no entry is made in the diagnostic buffer either.
+Possible reasons for exceeding the time are: - Communication processes - a series of interrupt events - an error in the CPU program - Minimum scan cycle time: This parameter is not relevant. - Scan cycle load from Communication: This parameter is not relevant. - Size of the process image input/output area: Here the size of the process image max.
+2048 for the input/output periphery may be fixed. - OB85 call up at I/O access error: The preset reaction of the CPU may be changed to an I/O access error that occurs during the update of the process image by the system.
+The VIPA CPU is preset such that OB 85 is not called if an I/O access error occurs and no entry is made in the diagnostic buffer either. - Clock memory: Activate the check box if you want to use clock memory and enter the number of the memory byte.

-Clock memory

-Activate the check box if you want to use clock memory and enter the number of the memory byte.